 The Border Track Walk

 The Border Track is a popular walk among serious local hikers, one of the most extended hikes that connect the Binna Burra Section to the Green Mountains Section.

-The Daves Creek route meanders through the Woggunba Valley, alongside creeks, changing vegetation with a variety of trees, from fig trees, strangle trees to blue gums and all kinds of spinifex and palms.
-And the wildflowers are amazing, saw lots of Banksia trees, and many more.
-I bet in spring, and this walk will be stunning with all wildflowers blooming.
+The Daves Creek route meanders through the Woggunba Valley, alongside creeks, changing vegetation with various trees, from fig trees and strangle trees to blue gums and all kinds of spinifex and palms.
+And the wildflowers are unique; we saw many Banksia trees and more.
+I bet this walk will be stunning in spring, with all wildflowers blooming.

 The Daves Creek Circuit leads to a couple of lookouts; the view from Numinbah Lookout is fantastic.
-I spent 50 minutes there, taking in the place’s peacefulness and the beautiful green panorama around me.
-Being there completely alone, I was happy to find time to play with my camera and experiment with my new tripod.
+I spent 50 minutes there, taking in the peacefulness and the beautiful green panorama.
+Being alone, I was happy to find time to play with my camera and experiment with my new tripod.
 Beware of the terrain, which in some spots can be slippery.

-Conclusions about the Gold Coast Hinterland Road Trip
+Where to stay in the Gold Coast Hinterland

 If you plan to stay overnight, stay in Tamborine Mountain or nearby.
 Here below our picks: